Coleridge-Initiative/big-data-and-social-science/docs/08-TextChapter.md

     and examples that are easily accessible online [@NLTKweb].
 The book by Bird et al. [@bird-09], available online, contains multiple examples and tips on how to use NLTK.

--   The book *Pattern Recognition and Machine Learning* by Christopher Bishop [@bishop-06] is a useful introduction to computational techniques, including probabilistic methods, text analysis, and machine learning.
-It has a number of tips and examples that are helpful to both learning and experienced researchers.

 -   A paper by Anna Huang [@huang-08] provides a brief overview of the key similarity measures for text document clustering discussed in